Mather classes of Schubert varieties via small resolutions: Kazhdan-Lusztig classes of Schubert varieties

 The notations, which are not specified are adapted from Section \ref{sec4} and will be used for the rest of this article.

-The equivalences in Proposition \ref{prop:equiv} are valid even for Schubert varieties in Lagrangian Grassmannians.
+The proof of \cite[Proposition 4.2.6]{Benjamin} used that a point $U$ is smooth if and only if it is rationally smooth for Schubert varieties in type ADE \cite{CK}.
+Rationally smoothness approximates the smoothness via cohomological criteria and is related to the stalk Euler characteristic of the intersection cohomology sheaf.
+The equivalences in Proposition \ref{prop:equiv} are valid even for Schubert varieties in Lagrangian Grassmannians (type C), since smoothness implies the rational smoothness as for Schubert varieties.
+Rationally smoothness of the point $U$ implies the statement \eqref{a} of Proposition \ref{prop:equiv} as shown in the proof of \cite[Proposition 4.2.6]{Benjamin}.
 In general, smoothness and rational smoothness for Schubert varieties in type C are not equivalence.
 Especially a rationally smooth Schubert variety is smooth only when it corresponds to an element that is $1\bar{2}$-avoiding in the Weyl group $W^C_n$ of type C (or an element embedded to a $4231$-avoiding in the Weyl group $W^A_{2n}$ of type A) \cite[Addendum 13.3]{BL}.

 Let $Y$ be a smooth variety equipped with an isotropic vector bundle $\underline{\mathscr{E}}\rightarrow Y$ with respect to the symplectic form.
 Then we take the isotropic Grassmannian bundle $IG(k,\underline{V})$ of dimension $k$ subspaces of the fibers of $\underline{\mathscr{E}}$ over $Y$ with a projection map $p:IG(k,\underline{\mathscr{E}})\rightarrow Y$.
 We note that if $k=n$, the isotropic Grassmannian $IG(k,\underline{\mathscr{E}})$ is called the Lagrangian Grassmannian bundle $LG(n,\underline{\mathscr{E}})$.
 The following lemma is a widely renowned fact about the decomposition of the tangent bundle over a smooth variety, which is applied to find a description for the Chern class of a tangent bundle of the resolution of singularity.